11/6/2024

 Mark Eubanks

-Kurt.
+Thanks, Kurt.
 As we close the challenging second half of the year, I can't help but reflect on the transformation progress we delivered and be encouraged about the future.
-We are committed to improving the foundation elements of our business to methodically progress the business towards our long-term operating margin and free cash flow expectations.
+We are committed to improving the foundation elements of our business, to methodically progress the business towards our long-term operating margin and free cash flow expectations.
 Despite the temporary impact of currency fluctuations and market softness in our global services business, we remain resolute in making the necessary investments to fully realize the addressable market expansion opportunities of AMS and DRS.
 So far in 2024, execution of our strategy has proven we have a right to win in AMS and DRS.
-Our customers have recognized the value proposition of our offerings, and our BRINX team has executed operationally.
+Our customers have recognized the value proposition of our offerings and our Brinks team has executed operationally.
 As we begin to plan for 2025, nothing in the second half of 2024 limits us from continuing the financial framework we set in 2021.
-We still expect -single-digit organic growth when excluding the impact from Argentina inflation, driven by continued strong AMS and DRS organic growth as we capitalize on the momentum from 2024 and realize the benefits of a growing opportunity and backlog.
-We still expect to generate 100 basis points of operating profit expansion, and we continue to see many operational levers and free cash flow to continue to improve our cash conversion from EBITDA.
+We still expect mid-single-digit organic growth when excluding the impact from Argentina inflation, driven by continued strong AMS and DRS organic growth as we capitalize on the momentum from 2024 and realize the benefits of a growing opportunity and backlog.
+We still expect to generate 100 basis points of operating profit expansion, and we continue to see many operational levers in free cash flow to continue to improve our cash conversion from EBITDA.
 I am confident we're building the right team and the right culture to capture the opportunity in front of us.
 Operator, please open the line for questions.

 speaker